 The present information note highlights key issues in taking forward the concept of resilience as decided by the Commission in its resolution 69/12 into evidence-based disaster risk reduction practices.
 This entails the need to develop parameters and indicators for measuring resilience and to improve the management of disaster data.
 An Expert Group Meeting on Improving Disaster Data to Build Resilience in Asia and the Pacific, held in Sendai, Japan, from 30 September to 1 October 2013, pointed to the need to develop core set of disaster statistics with the

 The present document provides an overview of issues facing member states in the light of more frequent and serious natural disasters affecting Asia and the Pacific.
 These extreme events have devastating consequences on development.
 They also highlight the inter-linkage among economic, social and environmental factors in the development process, and thus result in the need to apply comprehensive solutions into development strategies.

-The presentation "Budgeting for disaster risk in the Philippines" was presented by Mr. Eduardo Marina, Bureau of the Treasury of the Philippines during the Expert Group Meeting on Strategies towards Building Resilience to Disasters in Asia and the Pacific, 26-28 November 2013.
+Effective strategies for mainstreaming DRR & CCA into sectoral departments/ministries in Bangladesh was delivered by Mr. Munir Chowdhury, Bangladesh at the Expert Group Meeting on Strategies towards Building Resilience to Disasters in Asia and the Pacific, 26 November 2013, in Bangkok.